armory/docs/content/en/docs/release-notes/rn-armory-spinnaker/_index.md

   - /release-notes/
 layout: release-notes-recent
 semver_list: true
+description: >
+  Release cadence, versioning explained, relation to Spinnaker releases, release types, and links to release notes for the Armory platform
 ---

 <!-- the release-notes-recent.html layout inserts the section index list at the top of the page -->